natane-a/DS-Midterm-Project/README.md

 ## Project Goals
 The aim of this project is to develop a machine learning model to predict house prices based on various features.

+To view Kai and Natane's workflows, you can view branches to see individual work.
 ## Process Overview

 ### Exploratory Data Analysis (EDA)